New Training Sites in Operation with More on the Way

 Volunteer Fire Department PPE Distribution

-Of the $17.7 million approved by the legislature, $10 million in new personal protective equipment (PPE) has been issued to volunteer fire departments across the state.
+Of the $17.7 million approved by the legislature, $10 million in new personal protective equipment (PPE) was issued to volunteer fire departments across the state.

 Sixty-six departments received full sets of PPE (turnout gear and SCBA setup) based on their needs and the age of their current equipment.
 The selection process addressed the poorest volunteer departments first and those with the oldest equipment.

-The funds are administered by the Indiana Fire and Public Safety Academy, led by the Indiana State Fire Marshal and IDHS.
-The vendor, MES Inc., will work directly with individual firefighters to measure and fit the equipment before delivery.
+The funds were administered by the Indiana Fire and Public Safety Academy, led by the Indiana State Fire Marshal and IDHS.
+The vendor, MES Inc., worked directly with individual firefighters to measure and fit the equipment before delivery.